Do you recommend to completely discontinue the consumption of cow’s milk? Why?

 - Cow hormones, as well as drug hormones that cows are given to produce milk interfere with human hormones, causing all kinds of hormonal imbalances, and increasing the risk of hormone-related cancers in both women and men, early onset puberty in children, fertility problems, and menstrual and menopause problems in women.

 - Dairy is associated with an increased risk of cancer, including breast cancer and ovarian cancer in women, and prostate cancer in men.
 It is also linked to other cancers, as it has been proven to turn on cancer genes.
 This is particularly related to the casein protein in cow’s milk mentioned above.
+In addition, cancer risk is increased when consuming dairy due to the Bovine Leukemia Virus.

 - Dairy is high in saturated fat and cholesterol, and increases the risk of high cholesterol, high blood pressure, and heart disease.